Clarocque95/Excel.Coffee.Sales/Coffee.Sales.Excel.Project.md

 Here are the steps I followed during the creation of this project:

+### Step 1-

-1- Opened excel file and reviewed the data.
+Opened excel file and reviewed the data.
 We have 3 seperate worksheets each containing data for Orders, Customers and Products.
 Each worksheet contains a primary key (Order ID, Customer ID & Product ID)